theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/snowflake.md

 Authentication via the account name in your organization is the preferred way of identifying youself against Snowflake, see [Snowflake Documentation: Account Name in Your Organization](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html#format-1-preferred-account-name-in-your-organization)

 #### Region (legacy)
-Select the region of the Snowflake environment from the drop-down-menu.<br>
+Select the region of the Snowflake environment from the drop-down-menu.
-In the example above, the region *AWS - EU (Frankfurt)* is selected.
 The selected region must match the information in the assigned account.

 !!! note